two students walking outside a building on campus

 PO 332 Politics through Film & Literature (3)

 Exposes students to the nature and varied dynamics of politics through film and literature.
 Emphasis will be placed on classical, modern, and post- modern understandings of politics as expressed in film and literature with the expectation of sharing an informed and inviting view of politics in the Western world.
-No prerequisites.

 PO 335 Advanced Comparative Politics (3)